ZJkyle/Cache/README.md

     # Basic web UI can be accessed via browser: http://localhost:8080
     # Chat completion endpoint: http://localhost:8080/v1/chat/completions

-### Persistent Interaction

-The prompt, user inputs, and model generations can be saved and resumed across calls to `./llama-cli` by leveraging `--prompt-cache` and `--prompt-cache-all`.
-The `./examples/chat-persistent.sh` script demonstrates this with support for long-running, resumable chat sessions.
-To use this example, you must provide a file to cache the initial chat prompt and a directory to save the chat session, and may optionally provide the same variables as `chat-13B.sh`.
-The same prompt cache can be reused for new chat sessions.
-Note that both prompt cache and chat directory are tied to the initial prompt (`PROMPT_TEMPLATE`) and the model file.

-    # Start a new chat
-    PROMPT_CACHE_FILE=chat.prompt.bin CHAT_SAVE_DIR=./chat/default ./examples/chat-persistent.sh

-    # Resume that chat
-    PROMPT_CACHE_FILE=chat.prompt.bin CHAT_SAVE_DIR=./chat/default ./examples/chat-persistent.sh

-    # Start a different chat with the same prompt/model
-    PROMPT_CACHE_FILE=chat.prompt.bin CHAT_SAVE_DIR=./chat/another ./examples/chat-persistent.sh

-    # Different prompt cache for different prompt/model
-    PROMPT_TEMPLATE=./prompts/chat-with-bob.txt PROMPT_CACHE_FILE=bob.prompt.bin \
-        CHAT_SAVE_DIR=./chat/bob ./examples/chat-persistent.sh

 ### Constrained output with grammars